Describing Trotterized Time Evolutions on Noisy Quantum Computers via Static Effective Lindbladians: Error Analysis

 However, no such symmetry exists between gate terms and noise terms.
 In general, since we model noise terms as following gate terms, there will be imperfect cancellation among the commutators of gate terms with noise terms, leading again to a correction of order $\mu$.
 One might imagine that this could be remedied by modeling the noise differently in the second half of the circuit.
 If one models the noise terms as appearing before their corresponding gates in the second half of the circuit, the arrangement of gate terms and noise terms would again appear to be symmetric.
-However, when modeling noise as appearing before the corresponding gate, rather than after it, the nature of the noise term will then necessarily be different - in fact, we know that commuting a noise term past a SAG results in corrections of order $\phi$ which, when combined with the overall effective noise scale $\mu / \phi$, will again lead to corrections of order $\mu$.
+However, when modeling the effects of noise, the actual evolution of the qubit register must remain the same (since we are only describing the effects of noise, and not changing anything about the actual circuit or hardware), and so if we alter the nature of our noise model to place the noise terms before, rather than after, a given gate, then the nature of the noise term itself must also change, in order to compensate.
+In particular, we know that commuting a noise term past a SAG results in corrections of order $\phi$ which, when combined with the overall effective noise scale $\mu / \phi$, will again lead to corrections of order $\mu$.
 Thus, even though noise and gate commutators appear in symmetric pairs, there is still an asymmetry of order $\mu$.
 This idea is demonstrated in Figure~\ref{fig:splitNoise}.

 In such a second order circuit, we thus now have corrections to the noisy dynamics which scale as $\mu$, and corrections to the coherent dynamics which scale as $\phi^{2}$.
 We note that so long as $\mu \ll \phi^{2}$, the error in the noisy dynamics will still be small compared with the error introduced through Trotterization.